BonnieProsper/Autocompleter-Assistant-incomplete-/README.md

 # Autocompleter-Assistant

-An intelligent, self-learning autocompleter that uses a Trie, BK-tree (for fuzzy matching), and contextual bigram learning to improve text suggestions over time.
+A self-learning autocompleter that uses a Trie, BK-tree and contextual bigram learning to improve its text suggestions over time.

 ---

 ## Features

-- Fast prefix-based search using Trie
+- Prefix-based searching using Trie
-- Fuzzy spelling correction via BK-tree
+- Fuzzy spelling allowance using BK-tree
-- Context learning with bigrams and reinforcement
+- Learning in context using bigrams and reinforcement
 - Adaptive fuzzy logic
-- CLI interface with colorized output and statistics
+- CLI interface, including output and statistics
-- Evaluation harness for performance comparison
+- Evaluation harness used for performance comparisons

 ---